GeoPlegma/GeoPlegma/gp-proj/README.md

 ## Usage example for the projections

-The `projection trait` has different methods, but at this point only two should be used outside .
+The `projection trait` has different methods, but at this point only two should be used outside of it.
-The `geo_to_face`, in which you convert geographic coordinates to local 2D face coordinates and the face of the polyhedron, and the `face_to_geo` in which you do the opposite.
+The `geo_to_face`, in which you convert geographic coordinates to local 2D face coordinates and the face of the polyhedron, and the `face_to_geo` in which you do the inverse.

 To call both these methods, with the projection to be used on a grid, you need three parameters:
 - The latitude and longitude coordinates you want to project.
 - The polyhedron or 3D shape to use (icosahedron, dodecahedron, etc).

-Later on we will be adding, `geo_to_cartesian`, in which you convert geographic coordinates to cartesian coordinates and the `cartesian_to_geo` in which you do the opposite.
-Besids the parameters mentioned, another will be added:
+Later on we will be adding, `geo_to_cartesian`, in which you convert geographic coordinates to cartesian coordinates and the `cartesian_to_geo` in which you do the inverse.
+Besides the parameters mentioned, another will be added:
 - The 2D flat configuration.

-The projection is independent of the polyhedron, this means that it allows utilization of another polyhedron on that same projection.
+The projection is independent of the polyhedron, this means that it allows the usage of another polyhedron on that same projection.

 Example: